RyanTheAllmighty/AllmightyBot---Java/README.md

-Allmighty Bot
+AllmightyBot
 ====================================

+### Warning
+This application is no longer being updated.
+For the updated version written in NodeJS see [here](https://github.com/RyanTheAllmighty/AllmightyBot)

 ### What is it?

-Allmighty Bot is a bot used by me in my Twitch channel.
+AllmightyBot is a bot used by me in my Twitch channel.
 Could probably also be used as a general IRC bot.

 ### Coding Standards